On the Restoration of Independence of the Republic of Latvia: Historical and juridical background

-On 14–15 July 1940, elections were held for the People's Saeima (a Soviet-type parliament of Latvia).
-The People's Saeima met on 21 July 1940 and declared accession to the Soviet Union.
+On 14–15 July 1940, elections were held for the People's Saeima (a Soviet-type Latvian puppet parliament).
+The People's Saeima met on 21 July 1940, declared Latvia a Soviet republic and sought accession to the Soviet Union.
 The declaration states that the election of the People's Saeima took place on the basis of unconstitutional and illegally adopted election law in a state of political terror.
 It noted that the "Latvian Working People's Bloc" (installed by the legalized Communist Party of Latvia) was the only party allowed to contest the election out of 17 parties which submitted lists.
-According to the declaration, the Labor People's Bloc gave no indication prior to the election that it intended to make Latvia part of the Soviet Union, and the election results were heavily falsified.
+According to the declaration, the Working People's Bloc gave no indication prior to the election that it intended to make Latvia part of the Soviet Union, and the election results were heavily falsified.
 The declaration observes that the People's Saeima was formed by misleading the people and therefore did not express the sovereign will of the Latvian people.
 It also notes that the People's Saeima had no right to liquidate Latvia's sovereignty on its own authority, since the Constitution required that any major change in the form of the state and its political system must be submitted to a national referendum.

 Therefore, the Declaration argued that the annexation of Latvia to the Soviet Union was not valid under international law.
-It therefore reasserted the status of the Republic of Latvia as a de jure subject of international law, and noted that more than 50 countries still recognized Latvia as an independent state.
+It therefore reasserted the status of the Republic of Latvia as a de jure subject of international law, and noted that more than 50 countries still recognized Latvia as an independent state de facto and/or de iure.
 The Supreme Council thus took the line that Latvia did not need to follow the secession process outlined in the Soviet Constitution, since the Declaration was reasserting an independence that still legally existed.
+The Latvian diplomatic service in exile had maintained a physical presence of the institutions of independent Latvia abroad since 1940.